 How will employees get to the survey summary from their Culture Amp homepage?

-- For now, the only way for employees to get to the survey summary is via the link in their email notification.
+- For now, the only way for employees to get to the survey summary is via the link in their email or slack notification.
 We’re working on adding the survey summary to the reports page.